-The proper inspection and service of fire protection systems is not only required by code, it ensures it will operate properly when it needs to.
-During inspection and testing problems can be found with a system that appears to be fine.
-Subsequently Dean & Allyn, Inc. takes inspections very seriously.
+The proper inspection and service of fire protection systems ensures it will operate properly when it needs to.
+During inspection and testing, problems can be found with a system that appears to be fine.
+As a result Dean & Allyn takes inspections very seriously.

-Every inspector that works for us is NICET trained and certified for the inspection and testing of water based systems and is licensed through the State of Maine Fire Marshall’s office.
+Every inspector that works for us holds a *NICET certification in the inspection and testing of water-based systems and is licensed through the State of Maine Fire Marshall’s office. *National Institute for Certification in Engineering Technologies

-We value ongoing education and as a result all of our inspectors are required to continue learning so they are familiar with the newest and most advanced systems.
+We value ongoing education.
+All of our inspectors are required to continue training so they are familiar with the most advanced systems.

-- The testing interval for sprinkler systems varies depending on local code, the most common interval being quarterly, but is never longer than annual.
-(Some local authorities may only require annually).
+- The testing interval for sprinkler systems varies depending on local code, the most common interval being quarterly (some local authorities may only require annually).

 - Wet systems are tested quarterly.

-- The testing interval for alarm systems is annual unless a local authority requires it to be done more frequently.
+- The testing interval for alarm systems is annually unless a local authority requires otherwise.

-- With four employees licensed by New England Water Works (N.E.W.W.) we are capable of testing and servicing all major makes and models of back flow devices in use today for domestic drinking water and fire service mains.
-Many water districts require testing of all installed back flow devices annually to ensure they are operating properly
+- With four employees licensed by New England Water Works, we are capable of testing and servicing backflow devices used for domestic drinking water and fire service mains.
+Many water districts require testing back flow devices annually to ensure they are operating properly.

 - Testing and maintenance of range hood systems is required on a semi-annual basis.

 - Extinguishers have to be inspected on an annual basis.
-Further inspection/maintenance is required after 6 years when the unit must be broken down, inspected, and recharged.
+After 6 years the unit must be broken down, inspected, and recharged.
 After 12 years the unit must have hydrostatic testing done.

 - Maine law requires all units that were manufactured before 1984 to be replaced.
 These units can no longer be serviced regardless of condition.